robotframework/robotframework/doc/userguide/src/SupportingTools/Libdoc.rst

     %TOC%

-    = Section title =
+    = Section header =

-    The top-level section titles are automatically added to the TOC.
+    The top-level section headers are automatically added to the TOC.

     = Second section =

     == Sub section ==

-    Sub section titles are not added to the TOC.
+    Sub section headers are not added to the TOC.
     """

     def my_keyword():
         """Nothing more to see here."""

-.. note:: Automatic TOC generation is a new feature in Robot Framework 3.2.

 __ `Linking to automatic sections`_